 - Additional Policies and Statements

 - Topics and Readings

 - Other Course Information

-- learn the characteristic features of the principle theories of language comprehension
+- understand the elements of the principal theories of language comprehension

-- consider behavioural experimental methods for investigating language comprehension
+- consider methods for asking research questions about language comprehension

-- interpret experimental data to investigate language comprehension
+- interpret experimental data to answer research questions about language comprehension

 Textbooks, Materials & Fees: